cognitedata/datapoints-csv-extractor/README.md

 By default, the script runs assuming that the user desires to process *historical* data.
 This means that the script will not continue to check for new files, and instead will stop running after processing files detected when initially run.

-If not utilizing the `--api-key` command line flag, then it is necessary to configure an environment variable called `COGNITE_EXTRACTOR_API_KEY` that stores the API key for CDP.
+If not utilizing the `--api-key` command line flag, then it is necessary to configure an environment variable called `COGNITE_EXTRACTOR_API_KEY` or `COGNITE_API_KEY` that stores the API key for CDP.

 On an iOS device:
 ```